 Common reasons that applications may be cancelled:

-- An application is submitted late: i.e. submitted more than two working days after the assessment sitting or deadline, and you are not a first-time applicant, or have not provided evidence of reasons why you have been unable to submit sooner.
+- An application is submitted late: i.e. submitted more than two working days after the assessment sitting or deadline, and you aren't a first-time applicant, or haven't provided evidence of reasons why you have been unable to submit sooner.

 - Supporting documentation is submitted late, i.e. more than five working days after your application or our request to submit the supporting documentation.